The KTUH remote booth was a familiar sight around Honolulu (1973 Celebration of Life event shown, Alan Sakata and Richard Lenox in the booth)

 Get on the List!
 If you are a KTUH alumnus or alumna and would like to be added to the KTUH alumni email list, please send your email address to firstname.lastname@example.org.
-You will receive occasional emails regarding alumni news and the upcoming alumni reunion (the list is not shared with anyone).
+You will receive occasional emails regarding alumni news and upcoming alumni events, such as reunions (the list is not shared with anyone).

 Got News?
 Alumni news, that is . . . if you would like to share any KTUH alumni news items, please email them to email@example.com.